gabelton/SEI-Project-3/README.md

 - Though we did discuss the possibility of dividing work across the front end and the back end, ultimately we thought it made more sense to work on the backend together, since this was new territory for the project and we all wanted to gain familiarity with Node.js.
 We felt that we were vindicated in taking this approach because we very quickly set up a working database and this allowed us to reach MVP in good time.

-- Once we had reached MVP on the front end
+- Once we'd reached MVP, we used the Last FM and Deezer APIs on the vinyl show page to pull in the tracklisting for the album from Last FM's API, and the artists top 8 tracks from Deezer's API.

 ### Challenges

 - Vinyl Collection on the user profile - this proved a challenge to implement at first, but as soon as we populated the id the issues were resolved

+- Recently added (see above under homepage)

 ### Wins